galenballew/langchain-retrieval-augmentation/README.md

+# Retrieval Augmented Generation
+Retrieval-augmented generation (RAG) is a natural language processing (NLP) approach that combines elements of both retrieval and generation models to improve the performance of various language tasks.
+In the context of information retrieval, RAG models aim to effectively retrieve relevant information from a large dataset or knowledge base and then generate a response based on that retrieved information.

+This project uses the Langchain RetrievalQA, OpenAI GPT-3.5 Turbo, and ChromaDB to build a RAG application over the course catalog for the University of Washington Computer Science and Engineering.
+The catalog is converted to embeddings and the vectors are saved to disk, where they can be loaded and queried against.

+Running this project requries the use of an OpenAI API key.

 # How to use this repository

 Below are file descriptions for the new/significant files in alphabetical order to guide you on the layout of this repository.